 Starting on the third level, strange aliens creatures will begin to fly around the screen.
 You can destroy them by hitting them with a flying block.
 Smashing aliens is worth 180 points, while simply bumping a block will net you 5 points.
 If you let the octopus alien reach the bottom of the screen he'll start breeding and clog the area.
 However since you can simply knock the extra aliens out of the way so he's not a really big problem.
 If you're really tricky you can use the blocks to fence in the alien and keep him form reaching the bottom, but this is more trouble than it's worth.
 Starting on the fourth level a squat looking alien with two legs will rapidly move down the screen and try to catch your guy at the bottom of the screen.
 When this happens you'll need to jump on the conveyer belt temporarily to escape until he disappears.
 Unfortunately this alien is immune to the blocks so all you can do is avoid him.
 If you manage to score 100,000 points the score counter will reset to zero and you will be rewarded with an extra life.

-Unlike most Activision games, this prototype has no game variations.
+Unlike most Activision games, Hard Head has no game variations.
 However since this is still a WIP, game variations may have been planned later on.
 The left difficulty switch controls the game difficulty (A=Easy, B=Hard), while the right switch appears to control how your character climbs the blocks.
 When the right difficulty switch is in the 'B' position you cannot touch the center of the tower, as doing so will result in a block smashing your character.
 Instead you must build the tower in a staircase-like fashion and climb up the edges of the blocks.
 Naturally this is much more difficult to set up than a simple tower of blocks, so this variation is recommended for experts only.
 When the right switch is in the 'A' position, your character can climb up the center of the blocks making things much easier.
 Although this prototype appears to be nearly complete, there are still a few bugs in the game.
 Glitches include such things as your character getting stuck in the walls, and the screen becoming unstable when being bumped by the yellow block or when avoiding the leg alien.

 Special thanks to Mitch and bjk7382 for figuring out how to play the game in the 'A' position.